EU—US AND SWISS—US PRIVACY SHIELD FRAMEWORKS & THE GENERAL DATA PROTECTION REGULATION

 Choices of European Data

+You can access or update your personal information by sending an email to the privacy team at email@example.com.
+If you are a European resident with questions regarding your rights in your European Personal Data under GDPR, please contact the Rosetta Stone Data Protection Officer, Sofia Simoes, by email at DPO@rosettastone.com.
 Corporate customer contacts and individual consumers have the right to exercise choice (opt-out) from our use of their European Customer Data for direct marketing purposes.
-To exercise this right, please follow the instructions in any direct marketing message you may have received or contact us at email@example.com.
-We do not otherwise use or disclose European Customer Data and European End User Data in a manner that is subject to choice requirements under the Frameworks.
-We describe the choices for European Human Resources Data through internal company policies
+To exercise this right, please follow the instructions in any direct marketing message you may have received or contact us at firstname.lastname@example.org.
+We do not otherwise use or disclose European Customer Data and European End User Data in a manner that is subject to choice requirements under the Frameworks unless noted.
+We describe the choices for European Human Resources Data through internal company policies.

 Recourse, Enforcement, and Liability